#1 Student Loan Lawyer

 Dischargeability of a debt.
 Creditors can argue that debt is non-dischargeable if they believe you incurred the debt fraudulently.

 Sale of joint property.
-Trustees can try to sell nonexempt joint-property you own with someone else to repay your creditors.
+Trustees can try to sell nonexempt joint property you co-own to repay your creditors.

 Objection to discharge.
-Creditors, trustees, and the United States Trustee will try to stop you from getting a discharge if you committed fraud or failed to comply with court orders.
+Lenders, credit card companies, trustees, and the United States Trustee will try to stop you from getting a discharge if you committed fraud or violated court orders.

 How to file an adversary proceeding